titumozammel/3c-strategic-approach/README.md

 The objective is not to assume every constraint can or should be removed.

 The objective is to identify the constraint most relevant to the condition and determine what can appropriately change.

+The associated response orientation may be **Continuous Constraint Reduction**: reducing or changing constraints that unnecessarily restrict effective action.

+However:

+> **Continuous Constraint Reduction is an associated response orientation, not the name of the third C.**

+The canonical context remains:

+> **CONSTRAINT**

 ---